Basingstoke: Basingstoke Canal

 The Basingstoke Canal started at a canal basin, roughly where the cinema in Festival Place is located.
 From there the canal ran alongside the River Loddon following the line of Eastrop Way.
 The old canal route passes under the perimeter ring road and then follows a long loop partly on an embankment to pass over small streams and water meadows towards Old Basing, where the route goes around the ruins of Basing House and then through and around the eastern edge of Old Basing.
 It followed another loop to go over small streams near the Hatch public house (a lot of this section was built over when constructing the M3) and headed across fields on an embankment towards Mapledurwell.
 The section of the canal from Up Nately to the western entrance of the Greywell Tunnel still exists and is a nature reserve; there is water in the canal and the canal towpath can be walked.
 A permissive footpath at the western entrance to the tunnel allows walkers to access public footpaths to get to the eastern entrance of the tunnel.
 The limit of navigation is about 500m east of the Greywell Tunnel.
 The renovated sections of the canal can then be navigated east towards West Byfleet where it joins the Wey Navigation, which itself can be navigated to the River Thames at Weybridge.

-Aims to reconnect Basingstoke with the surviving sections of the Basingstoke Canal have been beset with difficulties, and actual restoration of a canal link is impossible.
+Aims to reconnect the town with the surviving sections of the Basingstoke Canal have been beset with difficulties, and actual restoration of a canal link is impossible.
 The Basingstoke Canal Society aspire to re-establish the route of the lost section of the canal as closely as possible with a footpath and cycleway.